Turning the Plastic Tide

 Ongoing Partnership

-The Clean Planet Foundation has partnered with Turning the Plastic Tide to remove marine litter from the coast in Aberdeenshire and educate a younger audience.
+In 2023 the Clean Planet Foundation partnered with Turning the Plastic Tide to remove marine litter from the coast in Aberdeenshire and educate a younger audience.

 The majority of waste being plastic, including fishing nets, bottles but also many other different sources of litter.